Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 Quorum: 3

-Safeguarding, Health and Safety Committee
+Safeguarding and Health & Safety Committee

 CHAIR: Mrs V Burnett